omerom88/star-wars-dictionary/README.md

 # Sensor Dashboard 📈

-A dashboard that shows the data in real time for a list of sensors.
+This dashboard provides real-time data for a list of sensors.

 ## Installation